la2050/archive/_projects/2016/connecting-people-to-healthy-food-in-los-angeles.md

 project_impact: >-
   ["Access to healthy food","Self-sufficiency","Obesity","Resilient communities","Walk/bike/transit score"]
+project_proposal_impact:
+  - Access to healthy food
+  - Self-sufficiency
+  - Obesity
+  - Resilient communities
+  - Walk/bike/transit score
+project_proposal_description: >-
+  Now that Food Oasis LA has created a minimum viable product, we desire to get this into the hands of Los Angeles residents from all walks of life.
+Being an entirely volunteer-run and non-profit organization, we are understandably seeking funding in order to assist with our goals.
+These goals involve heavy real-world usability testing, marketing and promoting our product to the Los Angeles landscape, and ultimately improving our product's UI/UX and back-end to maximize our effectiveness in LA.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   By performing usability research and testing to improve our product offering, we will be conducting research within the city/county and engaging residents